 Candidates who are shortlisted for an interview/written test receive an invitation by email, whereas candidates not selected for interview/written test are notified via email of the outcome of the procedure once the invitations have been sent to the shortlisted candidates.

 The time taken to invite applicants for an interview/written test depends on the number of applications received for a particular call for applications.
 Applicants shortlisted for an interview/written test are informed once all applications have been assessed.
 This can take up to about 8 weeks from the closing date of the call for applications.

-The interviews aim at giving you the opportunity to demonstrate a range of competencies and skills pertaining to the position you applied for.
-The interviews are held in English.
-If your mother tongue is English, knowledge of your second EU language as indicated in your application is assessed during the interview.
+The interview aims at giving you the opportunity to demonstrate a range of competencies and skills pertaining to the position you applied for.
+The interview is held in English but the knowledge of other languages may also be tested.
+Native English speakers must prove their ability to work in a second EU language.
+You are recommended to prepare yourself for the interview:

 All candidates who attend an interview/written test and have their place of residence/departure more than 200 km away from Valenciennes, receive a contribution towards their travel and accommodation expenses.

 The candidates are invited to fill in the contribution form in order to claim reimbursement, and to return the form, duly filled in and signed, to us by e-mail.
 All contributions will be processed according to the Agency’s rules.

 Inclusion in a reserve list does not guarantee a job offer.
 As long as the reserve list remains valid, ERA may offer a position to a successful candidate who best matches the specific needs of ERA.
 Candidates’ profiles will be considered with all due care each time a post for which they are qualified becomes available.

 In order to develop employees’ professional skills and performance and to better contribute to ERA’s mission, learning and development at ERA includes the full development spectrum from formal to informal learning of both general and technical nature: